 Choose from over 65 exam subjects (CLEP and DSST) that cover business, technical and academic fields.

 Credits from other accredited colleges may count toward your studies at St. Edward’s.
 We’ll help you determine the best way to apply those credits to your degree requirements.
 Many students transfer from Austin Community College to St. Edward's.
-See what credits transfer in our ACC Transfer Guide.

 The American Council on Education (ACE) works under a contract from the Department of Defense that is administered by the Defense Activity for Non-Traditional Education Support (DANTES) to conduct and facilitate academic reviews of military courses and occupations.